AlakX86/date_diff/README.md

 <h3>is_leap_year</h3>
 The is_leap_year function takes a year argument and returns True if the year is a leap year and False otherwise.
 A year is a leap year if it is divisible by 4, except if it is divisible by 100 but not by 400.
 <h3>next_year</h3>
-The next_year function takes two arguments, month and day, and returns True if the month is December and the day is 31.
-In other words, the function checks if the given date is the last day of the year.
+The next_year function determines whether the next day is the first day of the next year.
+The function takes five arguments: current_month, current_day, first_month, first_day and year.
+The function checks whether the month of the first day is February and the day of the first day is 29.
+If so, the function checks whether the current year is a leap year.
+If it is a leap year, the function checks if the current month is February and if the current day is 29.
+If the year is not a leap year, the function checks if the current month is February and if the current day is 28.
+If the current month and the current day are not February and 28 or 29, respectively, the function checks if the current month and the current day are equal to the month and the day of the first day.
+If so, it returns True.
+Otherwise, it returns False.
 <h3>days_in_month</h3>
 The code defines a function called days_in_month that takes two arguments, month and year, and returns the number of days in the given month.
 The function uses a list called days_per_month that contains the number of days per month, and uses the is_leap_year function to determine whether February has 28 or 29 days, depending on whether the year is a leap year or not.
 <h3>next_day</h3>